Bangar-Lovejesh/Certus/README.md

 1. Navigate to the AI Advisor Assistant section

-2. Type specific questions about RBC products or policies in the chat interface
+2. Type specific questions about financial products or policies in the chat interface

 3. The AI will search the knowledge base and provide detailed responses

 4. Example questions to ask:
    ```
    "What is the difference between term and whole life insurance?"
-   "How does the RBC HomeProtector insurance work?"
+   "How does the HomeProtector insurance work?"
    "What happens to mortgage insurance if my client sells their home?"
    "What are the eligibility requirements for disability coverage?"
    "How is the premium calculated for critical illness insurance?"